Ipswich Waterfront: Ipswich Waterfront Action

 The Waterfront Action (previously known as the Ipswich Waterfront Community Group) was established in 2007 as a community initiative with the purpose of working towards a friendly, thriving and vibrant community on the Ipswich Waterfront.
 The organisation was set up by the Ipswich Waterfront Churches.
 A constitution has been drawn up so that funding can be sought to push the work forward.

 Waterfront Action has organised several successful events which were held to help develop a relational and vibrant Ipswich Waterfront Community for both residents and visitors.

 Restricted Byways

 Suffolk County Council have created legal orders to create a number of restricted byways around the waterfront.

 Ipswich Tidal Barrier

 The area around the quays was flooded in 2013 during a tidal surge.
-In February 2019 a flood gate, which protects the 'New Cut' were unveiled.
+In February 2019 a flood gate which protects the 'New Cut' was unveiled.
 The flood barrier, similar in design to the Thames Barrier, cost £67m.